karthikskurup/Virtual-Vending-Machine/README.md

 - Member 2: [Karthip S Kurup] - [Mar Baselios Christian College of Engineering & Technology, Kuttikkanam, Peermade]

 ### Project Description
-[The game encourages mindfulness and patience by making users "pay" with their time and attention rather than money, creating a unique digital experience that values presence over currenc]
+[The game encourages mindfulness and patience by making users "pay" with their time and attention rather than money, creating a unique digital experience that values presence over currency]

 ### The Problem (that doesn't exist)
 [Excess money is the problem of using vending machine.So peoples are not preferring vending machine.]